Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/index.md

 _The runtime instances in the cluster use the combined configuration._

 A composite runtime group can contain up to 256 runtime groups.
-You can add or remove up to 50 child runtime groups at a time.
+You can add or remove up to 50 member runtime groups at a time.

-Each standard group can have up to 5 parent composite runtime groups.
+Each standard group can be a member of no more than 5 composite runtime groups.

 ## Runtime instances

-In a composite runtime group, the composite configuration from all child runtime groups is pushed to each runtime instance.
+In a composite runtime group, the composite configuration from all member runtime groups is pushed to each runtime instance.

 A runtime instance (also known as a {{site.base_gateway}} data plane node) can only connect to a single runtime group in a cluster.
 This means that in a composite runtime group, all runtime instances must be managed from the composite group itself.